travisdoor/bl/docs2/docs/modules/array.md

 array_reserve :: fn (_arr: *[..]?T, n: s64)  #inline
 ```

 Reserve heap memory for `n` elements in array.
+Does nothing in case the already allocaed block is
+large enough to hold `n` elements.